 SELECT CASE WHEN page_tracking.url LIKE 'www.chart.io' THEN 'www.chartio.com' ELSE page_tracking.url END AS “Page”, to_char(page_tracking.viewed_at_date, ‘YYYY-MM’) AS “Month”, COUNT(distinct page_tracking.view_id) as “Views” FROM page_tracking GROUP BY 1 ORDER BY 2 ASC

-Or you can implement this as a more permanent fix at the Data Warehouse stage.
-One note of warning here is sometimes you want to preserve this cut off to remember the name was changed, so think through before making this modeling decision.
-If you aren’t sure why it cut off consult the Data Governor or engineers to track down what is going on.
+You can also implement this as a more permanent fix at the Data Warehouse stage.
+One note of warning here is that sometimes you want to preserve this cut off to remember the name was changed, so think through the implications before making this modeling decision.
+If you aren’t sure why the data cut off, consult the Data Governor or your engineers to find out what is going on.

 All queries on a data source are erroring out

-If queries by you or your team start to take over a minute to run you should investigate.
-Can the query be optimized?
+If queries by you or your team start to take over a minute to run, you should investigate.
+Can the queries be optimized?
 Do we need to spin up more clusters?
 Or, do we need to do some pre-aggregation?

 These are all fairly advanced solutions.
-To learn how to optimize the SQL, read our book entitled SQL Optimization.
-To spin up more clusters you will need to consult with engineering and the Data Governor.
-To do pre-aggregation you should consult with the Data Governor and create a new view at the Data Warehouse level so that others can use this newly formed data.
+To learn how to optimize the SQL, read our book titled SQL Optimization.
+To spin up more clusters you will need to consult with your engineering team and the Data Governor.
+To do pre-aggregation you should consult with the Data Governor and create a new view at the Data Warehouse level so others can use this newly formed view.

 Identify new needs

 Data is never a static thing.
-As new features roll out, new tools start getting used, and objectives get set, new data needs will emerge for your team.
-Do not assume that your Mart will be updated when any of these changes happen.
-You need to proactively advocate to make sure your Mart is updated.
+As new features roll out, new tools get used, objectives are set, and new data needs will emerge for your team.
+Do not assume that your mart will be updated when any of these changes happen.
+You need to proactively advocate to make sure your mart is updated in a timely manner.